 Herman Ostrow School of Dentistry of USC

-This program is designed for both US and Internationally trained dentists who work full time in the clinical or academic environment.
+This program is designed for both domestic and international dentists who work full time in the clinical or academic environment.
 A unique and innovative opportunity for dentists who want to learn more on a wide variety of Geriatric dentistry issues.

 This certification program can stand alone as a true graduate study endpoint, or can be rolled forward before completion of the last course by application and upon acceptance into the MS degree program.